enstit/YOHO24/README.md

 ## Usage

 ### Datasets
-The datasets used in this project are (almost) the same ones used in [the original YOHO paper](https://doi.org/10.48550/arXiv.2109.00962) to evaluate its performances, with the exception of the *18h of audio from BBC Radio Devon* dataset.
+The datasets used in this project are (almost) the same ones used in [the original YOHO paper](https://doi.org/10.48550/arXiv.2109.00962) to evaluate its performances, with the exception of the *18h of audio from BBC Radio Devon* dataset (namely, the TUTSoundEvent Detection dataset for the third task of the DCASE challenge 2017 and the Urban Sound Event Detection dataset).

 The [`yoho/dataset.py`](./yoho/dataset.py) script automatically downloads raw data and process it.
 Simply run
 ```python